Platycraniellus: Lifestyle

 The masseteric fossa on the dentary preserved in Platycraniellus represents higher bite force since this feature allows more masseteric muscle attaches to the lower jaw and provides greater strength for biting, chewing, or crushing.
 This feature also allows more efficient and powerful jaw movements.
 Together with the multi-cusps dentition, Platycraniellus is suggested to be a carnivore, a predominantly meat-eating animal similar to Thrinaxodon.

 Metabolism

 The complete osseous secondary palate which divides the nasal cavity from the rest of the mouth would have given Platycraniellus the ability to breathe while processing food at the same time.
 This feature allows Platycraniellus to maximize their time for processing food, reduce digestion time, and eventually gain more energy for mobile activity.
 Therefore, Platycraniellus is suggested to have a highly mobile lifestyle which required an active metabolic rate.

-Based on the phylogeny and the close relationship with Thrinaxodon, Platycraniellus potentially contains a diaphragm due to the separation of dorsal vertebrae into thoracic and lumbar regions in Thrinaxodon.
-The diaphragm allows Platycraniellus to overcome the ‘Carrier’s constraint’, an observation that demonstrates the limitation in reptiles: can’t breathe while moving.
+Based on the phylogeny and the close relationship with Thrinaxodon, Platycraniellus potentially contains a diaphragm due to the separation of dorsal vertebrae into thoracic and lumbar regions seen in Thrinaxodon.
+The diaphragm would allow Platycraniellus to overcome Carrier's constraint, whereby reptiles can’t breathe while running.
 This adaptation could support high-speed movements which required a high metabolic rate as well.
 Therefore, considering both cranial and postcranial morphologies, Platycraniellus probably is an endotherm.